oleggromov/oleggromov.com/content/notes/2018-03-typescript-initiation-guide/index.md

 # TypeScript Initiation Guide

 We all know that JavaScript's weak type system makes us developers produce a lot of unnecessary bugs.
-Possible options to tackle the issue are: quit your front-end developer gig (I wouldn't recommmend considering it seriously), turn into something compiled to Javascript like Elm (which is quite fun but actually *is* another programming language with totally different paradigm), **use strict typing systems such as TypeScript or Flow**, or believe in good luck and occasionally use good practices like mandatory linting and peer code-review before merging.
+Possible options to tackle the issue are: quit your front-end developer gig (I wouldn't recommend considering it seriously), turn into something compiled to Javascript like Elm (which is quite fun but actually *is* another programming language with totally different paradigm), **use strict typing systems such as TypeScript or Flow**, or believe in good luck and occasionally use good practices like mandatory linting and peer code-review before merging.

 For quite a while I've been sticking around the last option but finally decided to turn the page.
-In this article I'll describe an approach to transforming a tiny codebase into TypeScript, including some nitty-gritty typing details and setting up the necessary tools.
+In this article, I'll describe an approach to transforming a tiny codebase into TypeScript, including some nitty-gritty typing details and setting up the necessary tools.

 ## Start Small

-First off, it would be hard if not impossible to convert a large codebase at once, especially if it's an actively developed project like the one you may be working on every day with numerous coworkers.
-The strategy in that case might be to divide and conquer, my favorite of all times, which is to start writing new code in TypeScript and converting legacy codebase file by file along with this.
+First off, it would be hard if not impossible to convert a large codebase at once, especially if it's an actively developed project like the one you may be working on every day with numerous co-workers.
+The strategy, in that case, might be to divide and conquer, my favorite of all times, which is to start writing new code in TypeScript and converting legacy codebase file by file along with this.
 It's described decently in the [official migration guide](https://github.com/Microsoft/TypeScript-React-Conversion-Guide#typescript-react-conversion-guide).

 However, applying a new technology usually brings some frustration and it might be better to first get used to it a little bit.
 I love this approach, and it's perfectly applicable to small personal projects that some of us already work on.
 If you've got something written in JavaScript and are interested in TypeScript, join along, or just keep reading about my experience of converting [SauronStyle](https://github.com/oleggromov/sauron-style) to TypeScript.

 ## The Goals

 - set up code editor plugins
 - translate the modules' code into TypeScript
-- make sure tests works properly
+- make sure tests work properly

 ## Editor Configuration

-The TypeScript beauty and usefuleness comes primarily from the increased comprehension level it brings when you work with a strictly typed codebase.
+The TypeScript beauty and usefulness comes primarily from the increased comprehension level it brings when you work with a strictly typed codebase.
 It includes things like real-time autocomplete suggestions and nice error checking and reporting right in your editor.

 ![Nice Sublime Editor Autocomplete](images/sublime-ts-autocomplete.png)

 I usually use Sublime Text for small projects like SauronStyle.
 Its TypeScript support is empowered by a few plug-ins, and I chose one of them, [SublimeLinter-contrib-tslint](https://github.com/lavrton/SublimeLinter-contrib-tslint).
-I don't remember having any issues during the installation but you're very welcome with any questions regarding the set-up process.
+I don't remember having any issues with the installation but you're very welcome with any questions regarding the set-up process.

 ## Setting Up Compilation with Webpack and TypeScript Compiler